top of page

 The Story of His Fall in Battle

-At 06:31, a combined attack of rockets on Israel and mortar shells on the Gaza border communities began.
+At 06:29 AM, a massive combined attack of rockets on Israel began, along with mortar fire on the surrounding border communities.

 On Friday, October 6th, Staff Sergeant Yaron Uri Shai z”l sent his family a photo, just before Shabbat began.
 “On top of the world.”